Certificates and Concentrations

-Outside of its graduate doctoral program, the department offers both a certificate in Health Psychology/Behavioral Medicine and a concentration in Quantitative Psychology.
+Outside of its graduate doctoral program, the department offers both a certificate in Health Psychology/Behavioral Medicine and concentrations in Decision Psychology and Quantitative Psychology.

 Certificate in Health Psychology/Behavioral Medicine (HLTPSYC-CR)